1) What is the history of this SaveGirdValley.com?

 6) What should happen to the Gird Road site?

 The property offers stunning views of Monserate Hill and rare environmental virtues.
-Located within the Multiple Species Conservation Program boundaries, the parcel includes several tributaries to the San Luis Rey River Valley plus critical habitat for the endangered arroyo toad.
+Located within the Multiple Species Conservation Program boundaries and the San Luis Rey River Park Master Plan.
+The parcel includes several tributaries to the San Luis Rey River Valley plus critical habitat for the endangered arroyo toad.
+Burrowing owl burrows, nesting least Bells vireo and other endangered species have been found on the site.
 The hilly, oak-studded site has been left undisturbed in its natural state, never been ranched, tilled, farmed or developed.
 It holds value if sold, traded or preserved to mitigate damage to land lost elsewhere to development.
 The community would love to see trails from that site all the way up Gird Road to Live Oak Park.
 Can you think of other uses?
 If so, do let us know!